This is a 4-credit course.

 Consulting Editor: Bjorn C. Knollmann

-The required text for this course is an electronic textbook (E-Text) that is freely available to all UF students, including students enrolled in this course.
-The E-Text (see reference below) is accessible through the University of Florida Health Science Center library at the following web address: http://www.accessmedicine.com/resourceTOC.aspx?resourceID=28
+The recommended text for this course is an electronic textbook (E-Text) that is freely available to all UF students, including students enrolled in this course.
+The E-Text (see reference below) is accessible through the University of Florida Health Science Center library; please be sure you are logging in using the VPN and then you can search for the text: https://ufl-flvc.primo.exlibrisgroup.com/discovery/search?vid=01FALSC_UFL:UFL&lang=en

 Distance Education and UF Online Students enjoy the same library privileges as on-campus students.
 To utilize the University of Florida Library System, click here!